Erin Moran Cancer Type, Details About Final Days Revealed

 — People Magazine (@people) April 24, 2017

 Just after noon on Monday, reports began to emerge that Erin Moran was diagnosed with throat cancer five months ago.
 Page Six reported that no illegal drugs were found inside Erin Moran’s New Salisbury, Indiana, home, where she lived with her husband of over 20 years, Steven Fleischmann, and mother-in-law, Donna Woods.
-Due to Erin Moran’s past struggle with depression and “hard-partying ways,” rumors began to circulate that illegal narcotics may have played a role in her untimely death.
+Due to Erin Moran’s past struggle with depression and “hard-partying ways,” rumors began to circulate that illegal narcotics might have played a role in her untimely death.

 Toxicology tests were performed on Erin Moran, along with an autopsy, after she was found deceased on Saturday afternoon in her Indiana home.
-Results of the toxicology tests are still pending, but autopsy results showed that she suffered from stage 4 throat cancer, a diagnosis that came around Thanksgiving and was, to a certain extent, kept a secret.
+Results of the toxicology tests are still pending, but autopsy results showed that she suffered from stage 4 throat cancer; a diagnosis that came around Thanksgiving and was, to a certain extent, kept a secret.
 Erin Moran mainly stayed out of the spotlight after Happy Days and and Joanie Loves Chachi was canceled, but one former Happy Days co-star and close friend, Anson Williams, knew some details about how Moran lived out her final days of cancer treatment.

 This is the trailer where #ErinMoran died over the weekend.
 Hear from one of her neighbors tonight at 11 @wave3news pic.twitter.com/uC47sItsdf